How to Become a Neuropsychologist: Your Complete Guide to Degrees & Careers in Neuropsychology

 Additional Resources and Further Reading

-2022 US Bureau of Labor Statistics salary figures and job growth projections for neuropsychologists is based on national data, not school-specific information.
+2024 US Bureau of Labor Statistics salary figures and job growth projections for Clinical and Counseling Psychologists, Industrial-Organizational Psychologists, School Psychologists, and Psychologists-All Other are based on national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed June 2023.
+Data accessed October 2025.